intel/ai-reference-models/quickstart/object_detection/pytorch/yolov4/inference/gpu/README.md

 In addition, we should also set the `size` environment to match the size of image.
 (for example: `export size=416`)

+Download the `coco.names` labels file from [here](https://www.kaggle.com/datasets/valentynsichkar/yolo-coco-data?resource=download) and set `LABELS_FILE` to point to this file location.

 <!--- 40.
 Quick Start Scripts -->
 ## Quick Start Scripts